Senior Farmer's Market Vouchers

 To be eligible for the vouchers in Ozaukee County, you must be an Ozaukee County resident.

-Senior Farmer's Market Vouchers are to be used June 1 - October 31
+Senior Farmer's Market Vouchers can be used June 1 - October 31

 You can take your vouchers to any participating farmer's market or roadside stand.
 Nearly every county in the state has at least one participating market.
 You can even take them with you when you are traveling throughout the state!